JanetYin/ttt/readme.md

 Sometimes type theory means the study of type systems for programming languages.
 Here we study Martin-Löf's type theory.
-This is a programming language and a foundation of mathematics.
+This is a functional programming language and a foundation of mathematics at the same time.

 It can be used as a replacement for set theory.
-Differences.
+Differences:

-`x ∈ A` in set theory is a proposition, while `t : A` is a judgement (analogy: static and dynamic type systems: Haskell vs Python). `1 + 1 = 2` is at a different level from `(1 + 1) : ℕ`, but in set theory `(1 + 1) ∈
-ℕ` is a proposition too.
+* `x ∈ A` in set theory is a proposition, while `t : A` is a judgement (analogy: static and dynamic type systems: Haskell vs Python). `1 + 1 = 2` is at a different level from `(1 + 1) : ℕ`, but in set theory `(1 + 1) ∈ ℕ` is a proposition too.
 Representation independence in type theory, we cannot ask `2 ∈ 3` or `Bool ∩ ℕ = ∅`.

+* Proofs in type theory are constructive: GCD example.
+This is what we use to write functional programs.

 We define a programming language by listing all the ways to construct programs of different types and equalities which explain how programs run.

 # Simple type theory